OctopusDeploy/docs/docs/infrastructure/deployment-targets/tentacle/tentacle-communication.md

 Polling mode is good for scenarios that involve Tentacles being behind NAT or a dynamic IP address.
 A good example might be servers at branch offices or a chain of retail stores, where the IP address of each server running Tentacle changes.

-To install and configure Tentacles in polling mode, see the [Windows Targets (Tentacles) documentation](/docs/infrastructure/deployment-targets/tentacle/windows/index.md#configure-a-polling-tentacle).

 To install and configure Tentacles in polling mode, see either:
  - The [Windows Polling Tentacle installation docs](/docs/infrastructure/deployment-targets/tentacle/windows/index.md#configure-a-polling-tentacle).
  - The [Linux Tentacle Automation scripts](/docs/infrastructure/deployment-targets/tentacle/linux/index.md#automation-scripts), selecting the tab for either a Polling deployment target or worker for your Linux distro.